tjd1234/cmpt120fall2022/lectures/lecture8/lecture8notes.md

   they must consist of letters, digits, and underscores, and they *can't* start with a digit or be the same as a Python keyword.

-- The function header ends with a `:`.
+- A function header always ends with a `:`.

 - The code in a function body must be consistently indented underneath the header.